runger1101001/Arduino-FOC-dcmotor/README.md

 ## DCMotor

-This directory contains an initial implementation of a DCMotor class for closed loop control of DC motors using SimpleFOC's infrastructure.
+This library contains an initial implementation of a DCMotor class for closed loop control of DC motors using SimpleFOC's infrastructure.

 It supports closed loop motor control based on a position sensor on the motor shaft, with the following modes: